taoensso/carmine/README.md

 ### Documentation and command coverage

 Like [labs-redis-clojure], Carmine uses the [official Redis command reference] to generate its own command API.
-Which means that not only is Carmine's command coverage *always complete*, but it's also **fully documented**:
+Which means that not only is Carmine's command coverage complete with the Redis version at the time of build, but it's also **fully documented**:

 ```clojure
 (use 'clojure.repl)